-Chapter 3, the structure and processes of ICs need to be reviewed to ensure they function efficiently.

-- 3. ICs must impose penalties mandated under the RTI Act for violation of the law (see chapter 5 for more details). - 4.
+- 1. The central and state governments must ensure timely appointment of requisite number of information commissioners in ICs (see chapter 2). - All ICs must set norms for number of cases a commissioner must dispose every year, especially in commissions which receive a large number of appeals and complaints.
+These norms and the number of cases disposed by each commissioner annually must be made public.
+As discussed in Chapter 3, the structure and processes of ICs need to be reviewed to ensure they function efficiently. - 3.
+ICs must impose penalties mandated under the RTI Act for violation of the law (see chapter 5 for more details). - 4.
 ICs must put in place effective mechanisms to dispose appeals/complaints dealing with issues related to life or liberty.
-During crisis like the COVID pandemic, commissions must make provisions to continue functioning and must adopt appropriate systems to hear appeals and complaints online and telephonically, while prioritizing urgent matters. - 5.
+During crisis like the COVID pandemic, commissions must make provisions to adopt appropriate systems to hear appeals and complaints online and telephonically. - 5.
 One way of reducing backlogs without illegitimately curbing the citizen's fundamental right to information would be to adopt practices in public authorities for ensuring that the number of RTI applications received by them do not become unmanageable.
 Poor compliance by public authorities with section 4 of the RTI Act forces information seekers to file applications for information that should be available to them proactively, consequently creating extra work for the concerned public authorities and for information commissions.
 The following steps must be undertaken to improve proactive disclosures: - i.
+ICs must immediately take steps to comply with the judgment of the Supreme Court dated August 17, 2023, vide which the court directed information commissions to monitor implementation of section 4 and use their powers under Section 25 to recommend appropriate steps to public authorities (WPC 990/2021 - Kishan Chand Jain Vs UOI). - ii.
 ICs should ask, of each matter coming before them for adjudication, whether the information being sought was required to be proactively made public or communicated to the applicant, as an affected party.
-Where the answer is "yes", the IC should direct the concerned PA, under section 19(8) of the RTI Act, to start disseminating the information proactively and report compliance. - ii.
+Where the answer is "yes", the IC should direct the concerned PA, under section 19(8) of the RTI Act, to start disseminating the information proactively and report compliance. - iii.
 One of the problems with ensuring implementation of section 4 of the law is that the RTI Act empowers the commission to impose penalties only on PIOs, while the responsibility of ensuring compliance with section 4 of the RTI Act is actually with the public authority rather than with a specific PIO.
 Also, the RTI Act does not explicitly provide for the appointment of PIOs to ensure compliance with the provisions of section 4(1) of the RTI Act.
 Perhaps the most effective way of dealing with this problem is to make Heads of Departments (HoDs) personally responsible for ensuring compliance with provisions of section 4.
-This would be in keeping with general administrative practice, considering that the ultimate responsibility for the functioning of a public authority lies with the HoD. - iii.
-Where a complaint is received against non-compliance with any provision of section 4, the commission should institute an enquiry under section 18 of the RTI Act, against the HoD or any other official responsible and summon them if required.
-ICs should penalise the relevant official for any violations of the obligation for proactive disclosure, using the "implied powers" of the commission, as mandated by the Supreme Court.
-The SC, in Sakiri Vasu v State of Uttar Pradesh and Ors. [(2008)2 SCC 409] held that it is well settled that, once a statute gives a power to an authority to do something, it includes the implied power to use all reasonable means to achieve that objective.
-By implication, there is no legal reason why the IC cannot impose a penalty on other liable persons, say the HoD of the public authority, or whoever else is responsible, for violating the RTI Act.
-As the IC is empowered by the RTI Act to impose penalties explicitly on PIOs, it can also impose it on whoever else might be in violation of the RTI Act, by using its "implied powers". - iv.
-Where an appeal or complaint comes before an IC relating to information that should rightly have been made available suo motu under section 4 of the RTI Act, but was not, the IC should exercise its powers under S. 19(8)(b) and award compensation to the appellant/complainant.
+This would be in keeping